wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Vanguard/Vanguard.md

 ###### Improved Divine Smite (11th Level) {#Vanguard_improved_divine_smite}

-By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
+You are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
 Whenever you hit a creature with a melee weapon, the creature takes an extra `1d8?  radiant damage.
 If you also use your [Divine Smite](#Vanguard_divine_smite) with an attack, you add this damage to the extra damage of your Divine Smite.

 ###### Cleansing Touch (14th Level) {#Vanguard_cleansing_touch}

-Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch.
+You can use your action to end one spell on yourself or on one willing creature that you touch.

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain expended uses when you finish a long rest.